jayahariv/CBLLogViewer/README.md

 ## Overview
 This mac application will display all the information from the crash log text file.
 Choose to filter the logs with the domain or level.

-- [Warn] Replication section is not ready.
-Check only the Full Log section for now.

 ## How to run the project
 1. `git clone https://github.com/jayahariv/CBLLogViewer.git`
 2. `cd CBLLogViewer/CBLLogViewer`